polyfy/polylith/readme.md

 Each top directory is responsible for its own part of a Polylith system.
 A `base` exposes a public API.
 A `component` is responsible for a specific domain or part of the system.
-An `environment` specifies our deployable artifacts and what components and bases they contain.
+An `environment` specifies our deployable artifacts and what libraries, components and bases they contain.
 Finally, we have the `development` environment that we use when we work with the code.

+A workspace is also always initialized to use [git](https://git-scm.com/) by default, which is used to handle changes, but more on this later.

 _deps.edn_: